domain technicals

 Estimated Read Time: 3 minute(s)

-SEOs wear many hats and from time to time whether during a technical audit or technical troubleshooting it’s nice to have public technical information handy for a domain you’re working on.
-Below are some Python tools you can use to easily grab that available domain information.
-It would be easy to loop this over your entire client list via a manual Python list object or via a database and automate to run every morning so you always have the freshest information at your disposal.
+SEOs wear many hats.
+During a technical audit or troubleshooting, it’s useful to have a domain’s public technical information on hand.
+Below are some Python tools you can use to fetch that domain information.
+You can easily loop this over your client list—using a Python list or a database—and automate it to run every morning so you always have fresh data.

 Install Modules